My First Homeschool Planning Attempts

 Curriculum Planning Is Fun For Some But Maybe Not You?

-Curriculum planning is fun for some people (I must admit I do like it) but for others it’s a great headache.
-But whether you like it or not curriculum planning is required when you get registered to homeschool.
-And even though the prescriptive nature of the Australian Curriculum and other state syllabi can feel very restrictive, planning can actually be quite liberating and stress relieving.
+Homeschool planning is fun for some people (I must admit I do like it) but for others it’s a great headache.
+But whether you like it or not homeschool curriculum planning is required when you get registered to homeschool.
+And even though the prescriptive nature of the Australian Curriculum and other state syllabi can feel very restrictive, homeschool planning can actually be quite liberating and stress relieving.
 Having a plan is like a compass for your homeschool year.
 It helps you set a course (or buy one) and it gives you a destination for your studies.

 Some of us are natural planners and some of us are brilliant at the spontaneous.
 For me the plans weren’t the issue, it was my stamina to stay focused and motivated.
 And one of my downfalls in planning is that I never planned for the spontaneous.
 My plans were always hopeful that every day would be an interruption free good day and since those kind of days were the exception rather than the rule my optimism became my downfall.

-There is a knack to curriculum planning and in some ways it’s very much like putting a puzzle together.
+There is a knack to homeschool planning and in some ways it’s very much like putting a puzzle together.
 Here are a few tips that I have learnt that make planning realistic but comprehensive:

 - Look at curriculum planning as a whole.
 Let all your subjects meld.
 Tie in your literature studies with all your subject.